arush-gupta/arush-gupta.github.io/_pages/about.md

   - /about.html
 ---

-I am Arush Gupta, a researcher focused on **AI, Cognitive Science, and Robotics**.
+I am Arush Gupta, and I am training myself to be a researcher and a professor.
+Here is a (very) brief statement about my teaching philosophy - [Teaching Statement](files/Teaching_Statement_Arush_Gupta(4).pdf)

+Ny research interests are in **AI, Cognitive Science, and Robotics**.
 ## Key Focus Areas:
 - **Cognitive-Inspired AI**: Exploring human-like cognitive processes for decision-making.
 - **Multi-Agent Learning**: Modeling interactions between collaborative and competitive agents.
 - **Game Theory**: Enhancing system optimization through game-theoretic approaches.

+---

 ---
 # Education